 Hi Henry.
-How did a sixteen year-old from New York get into the music industry at such a young age?
+How did you get into the music industry at such a young age, being a sixteen year-old from New York?

-After having gained more experience with working at live shows, I moved to California at 17, with $200 in my pocket.
+After having gained more experience with working at live shows, I moved to California at seventeen, with $200 in my pocket.
 Since I had roadie experience at that point, I would ask the reggae bands in Santa Cruz if they needed any roadie help.
-Most of them said “maybe“, until I asked a friend of mine who was a live sound engineer for a reggae band if they needed help and he said “Yeah, tomorrow“.
+Most of them said “maybe “, until I asked a friend of mine who was a live sound engineer for a reggae band, and he said “Yeah, tomorrow “.
 So I started gigging with them as a roadie, until six weeks later my friend left his job, and made me the new engineer.
-It was a serious thing for me because my friend hadn’t told the band that he was leaving.
-He brought it up the day before he left because he knew they would flip out.
+But hadn’t told the band that he was leaving, and only brought it up the day before he left because he knew they would flip out.
 So I had to learn everything about live sound in that six-week period.
-That’s why I don’t buy it when young people today say they don’t have the time to learn how to do technical things.
-I already know it’s possible if you really want it.
-Anyway, the band was obviously nervous about having the roadie kid who had been pushing equipment take over sound duties.
+That’s why I don’t buy it when young people today say they don’t have the time to learn how to do technical things – I know from experience that it’s possible if you really want it.
+Anyway, the band was obviously nervous about having the roadie kid take over sound duties.
 In reggae music, the sound engineer is like a band member because using reverb, delay and EQ to tailor the final sound for the audience is a part of his job.
 But I managed to do my first Sacramento show without any problems.
-The band even had their friends in the audience listening to my mix to see if I could pull it off, and they were surprised at how well it sounded.
-They even said I mixed bigger than the last engineer.
-So from there I did a lot of shows with them for the next three years, and started getting paid for it.
+The band had their friends in the audience listening to my mix to see if I could pull it off, and they were surprised at how well it sounded.
+They even said my mixes sounded bigger than the last engineer.
+So from there I did a lot of shows with them for the next three years and started getting paid for it.

 Why did the band feel like your live mixes sounded bigger than their previous engineer’s?